Port Washington store manager detained by ICE agents

 Fernando Mejia, 41, immigrated from El Salvador about 20 years ago and has been living in the United States since.
 An employee said he was detained for allegedly overstaying his visa.

-The employee said she was not aware of where Mejia was being held since being detained by agents.

-Efforts to confirm these reports with the federal agency were unavailing.
-ICE’s website has an online database for locating detainees, but Mejia does not appear on it.
+ICE’s website has an online database for locating detainees, which states Mejia is being held in a New York City detention center.

+Mejia managed the bagel shop on Port Washington’s Main Street, but had also previously managed the Harbor Deli Too down the street on Old Shore Road.

+A person who knows Mejia but asked to remain anonymous described Mejia as a “nice guy” who was responsible, a hard worker and cared deeply about his 14-year-old daughter.

 The employee, who asked to remain anonymous, said her manager’s detention has angered her.